wurthless-elektroniks/elpiss/readme.md

 Reasons nobody has bothered to support Elpis in RGH scenarios include:

 - It's a specific hardware revision that is far less desirable than other boards
-- It still has Xenon-related headaches, including high power consumption and failed CPU rail caps
+- It still has Xenon-related headaches, including high power consumption, no HDMI support, and failed CPU rail caps
 - RGH is slow or useless on Xenon boards so people assumed it would be slow on Elpis too
 - Even after EXT_CLK was released, people found that Elpis boards were the slowest Waternoose-based board to glitch